‘The Bold And The Beautiful’ Spoilers: Bill’s Spectra Sabotage Could Take Down Forrester Too

 Sally Fights Her Grandma On The Show

-The Bold and The Beautiful spoilers predict that up until the last minute, Sally is hesitant to show the Forrester Creations knock off designs and pleads with Shirley Spectra (Patrika Darbo) that they don’t need to do this.
-Sally fell hard for Thomas Forrester (Pierson Fode) and knows if the fashion show goes off, there’s not a chance in heck he’ll take her back.
+Bold and The Beautiful spoilers predict that up until the last minute, Sally is hesitant to show the Forrester Creations knock off designs and pleads with Shirley Spectra (Patrika Darbo) that they don’t need to do this.
+Sally fell hard for Thomas Forrester (Pierson Fode) and knows if the fashion show goes off, there’s not a chance he’ll take her back.

-The lead up to the Spectra fashion show is tense and it seems like everyone is aligned against Sally except for Coco Spectra (Courtney Grosbeck).
+The lead-up to the Spectra fashion show is tense, and it seems like everyone is aligned against Sally except for Coco Spectra (Courtney Grosbeck).
 The show will also ruin any chance Coco has to be RJ Forrester’s (Anthony Turpel) girlfriend because she’ll be chucked out of Forrester Creations under suspicion of theft of Ridge’s designs.
-Both Spectra sisters could be hurt say The Bold and The Beautiful spoilers.
+Both Spectra sisters could be hurt, say Bold and The Beautiful spoilers.

 Fans Feel #CourtneyGrosbeck Was The Best Female Performer Of The WEEK..#BoldandBeautiful #Coco pic.twitter.com/GuQkLnuBT2